kisom/kyleisom.net-archive/source/_posts/2012-01-23-basic-set-theory.markdown

 {% endcodeblock %}

 ### Union
-A union is the set of members that appear in either set.
+A union is the set of members that appear in either set - if it's in at least one of the sets, it will appear in a union of the two sets.
 So we could define a subset of L that contains all the books I have in a mobile format, which for our purposes means copies exist in epub or mobi format.
 In Python, you can use the `set.union` method, and in Clojure you can use the functions in the `clojure.set` namespace.